openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 integer type or type ``char`` (see :ref:`Type Compatibility with Initializer`).
 An explicit cast must be used elsewhere (see :ref:`Cast Expressions`).

+A :index:`compile-time error` occurs if a non-zero integer literal is too large for its type.

 .. index::
    integer literal
    int